mmace3/SSappendix/README.txt

 # for details on Rmarkdown/bookdown see:
 #

-build_book.R - use this file to create word document _bookdown.yml
+build_book.R - use this file to create word document.
+External R libraries needed are in index.Rmd _bookdown.yml
 _output.yml
 01-Introduction.Rmd